-Face up to uncertainty Deconstruct the problem Don't be fooled (un/intentional biases) Models can be helpful, but also dangerous Think about adaptability and resilience Bring people with you
+Face up to uncertainty

+Deconstruct the problem

+Don't be fooled (un/intentional biases)

+Models can be helpful, but also dangerous

+Think about adaptability and resilience

+Bring people with you

 Disclaimer; The views expressed in this publication are those of invited contributors and not necessarily those of the Institute and Faculty of Actuaries.
 The Institute and Faculty of Actuaries do not endorse any of the views stated, nor any claims or representations made in this publication and accept no responsibility or liability to any person for loss or damage suffered as a consequence of their placing reliance upon any view, claim or representation made in this publication.
 The information and expressions of opinion contained in this publication are not intended to be a comprehensive study, nor to provide actuarial advice or advice of any nature and should not be treated as a substitute for specific advice concerning individual situations.
-Not all the material in this publication to promote discussion in the public interest.
+Not all the material in this paper necessarily reflects the views of all of the authors.
+Unpaid volunteers have produced this publication to promote discussion in the public interest.
 You are free to redistribute it or quote from it (with acknowledgement) without further permission or payment but you should quote from the work accurately and in context.